The special Aronszajn tree property at $\aleph_2$ and $GCH$: Definition of the forcing and its basic properties

 Finally, suppose that $\b=\a+1$ is a successor ordinal.
 By induction hypothesis together with Lemma \ref{compl}, we may assume that $q\restriction \a$ is adequate.
 We may also assume that there is some generalized edge coming from $\tau_q$ of the form $\langle (N_0, \b), (N_1, \g_1)\rangle$, as otherwise we are done.
-Let $(\d_i)_{i<\l}$, for some $\l<\o_1$, be the strictly increasing enumeration of the heights of the models occurring in the edges from $\tau_q$ of the above form.
-We build $q^*$ as the greatest lower bound of a suitably constructed descending sequence $(q_i)_{i<\o}$ of conditions extending $q_0=q$ and such that $q_i\restriction\a$ is adequate for each $i$.
+We build $q^*$ as the greatest lower bound of a suitably constructed descending sequence $(q_n)_{n<\o}$ of conditions extending $q_0=q$ and such that $q_n$ is weakly adequate, and $q_n\restriction\a$ is adequate for each $n$.
+For every $n$, and assuming $q_n$ has been found, we construct $q_{n+1}$ in the following way.